Skip to main content

 Frequently Asked Questions

-Do I need a job offer to apply through Express Entry in 2026?+
+Do I get extra CRS points for a job offer in Express Entry in 2026?+

 Can I apply for Express Entry with a criminal record?+

 A criminal record may make you inadmissible to Canada under IRPA s.36.
 You must disclose your criminal history when creating your Express Entry profile.
 IRCC will assess inadmissibility at the time of ITA and PR application.
-Do not misrepresent your record — IRPA s.40(1)(a) misrepresentation creates a 5-year inadmissibility.
+Do not misrepresent your record: IRPA s.40(1)(a) misrepresentation creates a 5-year inadmissibility.

 What is the minimum CRS score to get an ITA in 2026?+

 There is no single minimum.
 CRS cutoffs vary by draw type.
 General draws have historically required 490–540+.
-Category draws for healthcare, STEM, and trades have been significantly lower.
+Category draws for healthcare and trades have been significantly lower.
 French-language draws have had cutoffs as low as 300s.
 Use the CRS Calculator to check your score and the Program Finder to see which draws you may qualify for.

 How long is an Express Entry profile valid?+